Lyxian0906/Lyra-ai/Readme.md

 # Lyx AI ✨

 A personal AI chat assistant built with Flask and Google's Gemini API.
-Lyra remembers your conversation, has a customizable personality, and can call tools to answer questions more accurately.
+LyxAI remembers your conversation, has a customizable personality, and can call tools to answer questions more accurately.

 ## Features